-The goal of J.P.
-Morgan AI Research is to explore and advance cutting-edge research in the fields of AI and Machine Learning, as well as related fields like Cryptography, to develop solutions that are most impactful to J.P.
-Morgan’s clients and businesses.
+The goal of our AI Research program is to explore and advance cutting-edge research in the fields of AI and Machine Learning, as well as related fields like Cryptography, to develop solutions that are most impactful to the firm’s clients and businesses.

-The team is headquartered in New York and present in key hubs around the world.
+The AI Research team is headquartered in New York and present in key hubs around the world.

-J.P.
-Morgan AI Research has assembled a team of experts in various fields of AI.
+Our AI Research team is comprised of experts in various fields of AI.
 They pursue primary research in areas relative to our research pillars as well as concrete problems related to financial services.
 They partner with various internal teams to accelerate the adoption of AI within the firm.
 They also work with leading faculty around the world on areas of mutual interest.

-Manuela M. Veloso is the Head of J.P.
-Morgan AI Research, which pursues fundamental research in areas of core relevance to financial services, including data mining and cryptography, machine learning, explainability, and human-AI interaction.
-J.P.
-Morgan AI Research partners with applied data analytics teams across the firm as well as with leading academic institutions globally.
+Manuela M. Veloso is the firmwide Head of AI Research, which pursues fundamental research in areas of core relevance to financial services, including data mining and cryptography, machine learning, explainability, and human-AI interaction.
+The team partners with applied data analytics teams across the firm as well as with leading academic institutions globally.

 Professor Veloso is on leave from Carnegie Mellon University as the Herbert A. Simon University Professor in the School of Computer Science, and the past Head of the Machine Learning Department.